The world's largest steam locomotive, weighing in at 1.1 million pounds.

 Drumheads are illuminated signs bearing the logos of trains.
 These were attached to the rear of the last car, and offered a powerful way for train lines to brand themselves.
 Our collection of these rare railroad artifacts is the largest know to exist.

 The National Railroad Museum collects, preserves, exhibits and interprets artifacts related to the American rail experience.
 Our collection contains thousands of objects ranging from personal gear to some of the world's rarest rolling stock.
 We have 30,000 sq. ft. of facilities on 33 acres along the scenic Fox River.
 Our collection serves as a stunning visual reminder of America's past, and the role that rail played in forging our nation.

 The classic Christmas tale comes alive in a dramatic reading and train ride.
 The Museum closes at 2:00 pm on each day of the event.
 All show are at 3:00 pm, 5:00 pm, and 7:00 pm, except for Wednesday and Thursday shows, which will be at 5:00 pm and 7:00 pm only.

-To purchase tickets: click the Polar Express bell!
+To print or re-issue your tickets, please click the Polar Express bell.

 Event Time: 9:00 am - 5:30 pm

 Train Times: 9:10am, 9:45am, 10:30am, 11:15am, 1:00pm,

 $10 for both adults and children, $9 for members.
 Free for ages 2 & under.

 Each admission to the Great Pumpkin Train includes a variety of entertainment, crafts and games for children of all ages – and a chance to ride the train to the pumpkin patch.
 Concessions will be available.
 There is no need to purchase tickets in advance, tickets will be available at the Museum on the days of the event.